-To help you with this, we want to share a useful product management template and technique with you today: The Product Tree Game.
+To help you with this, we want to share a useful product management template with you today: The Product Tree Game.

-The Product Tree game is a feature prioritization technique developed by our friends at Innovation Games – and we’re sharing it with you today because it’s a really fun and engaging way to figure out your priorities as a team.
+The Product Tree game is a feature prioritization technique developed by our friends at Innovation Games.
+We’re sharing it with you today because it’s a productive way to work out priorities as a team.
 During this game, everyone gets a chance to bring up the priorities they feel are important for the future of the product.
 But which priorities will win?

 The Product Tree is what you’ll use to run your session.
 It consists of four elements:

 - The trunk represents the core features already in your products.